Apipie/apipie-rails/README.md

 used for.
 When not specified, it\'s shown in all versions with the given method.

-When referencing or quering the resource/method descripion, this format should be used: \"version#resource#method\".
+When referencing or querying the resource/method descripion, this format should be used: \"version#resource#method\".
 When not specified, the default version is used instead.